-Yesterday, when I received the Cheeson CX-10W for review and I sow the size of the package I knew it would be my shortest review and basically useless to make an unboxing video 🙂
+Yesterday, when I received the Cheerson CX-10W for review and I sow the size of the package I knew it would be my shortest review and basically useless to make an unboxing video :)

 The CX-10W is the 3rd generation of the Cheerson Hobby mini quadcopter series.
-First model of this series, the CX10 was revealed about two years ago.
+The first model of this series, the CX10 was revealed about two years ago.
 Even if it was offered without a camera, everyone was surprised about the size of the aircraft.
 In order to make this micro quadcopter more attractive, the second generation was equipped with an onboard camera.
-When I received the CX-10C for review, one of my friends asked me it it has FPV mode.
-That time I smiled on his expectation from such a tiny quad.
+When I received the CX-10C for review, one of my friends asked me if it has FPV mode.
+That time I smiled at his expectation from such a tiny quad.

 Cheerson CX-10W quadcopter Review

 I will start my review by thanking James from Banggood who offered me this nice toy in order to test it and write my impressions about it.
 Probably many fellows will consider it some kind of a waste of time to play with such a basic model but I think every model has its own fun.

 Unlike its predecessor, the CX-10W is available in three colors, golden, silver and rose-red.
 I miss some truly flashy colors which makes it more visible and easy to find when it lands in high grass.
 My son was not too happy with the rose-red color but he quickly passed over this issue when he saw that it can be controlled with his tablet.

 As previously mentioned the CX-10W is packed in a small 85 x 85 x 40 mm cardboard box.
 Besides the tiny aircraft, the package includes one set of spare propellers, a USB charger, and a user manual.
 Yes, there is no transmitter included and you will need a smartphone to pilot this Cheerson WIFI quad.